Delphi: Athletic statues

-Delphi is famous for its many preserved athletic statues.
+Many preserved athletic statues were found in Delphi.
 It is known that Olympia originally housed far more of these statues, but time brought ruin to many of them, leaving Delphi as the main site of athletic statues.
 Kleobis and Biton, two brothers renowned for their strength, are modeled in two of the earliest known athletic statues at Delphi.
 The statues commemorate their feat of pulling their mother's cart several miles to the Sanctuary of Hera in the absence of oxen.
 The neighbors were most impressed and their mother asked Hera to grant them the greatest gift.
 When they entered Hera's temple, they fell into a slumber and never woke, dying at the height of their admiration, the perfect gift.

 The Charioteer of Delphi is another ancient relic that has withstood the centuries.
 It is one of the best known statues from antiquity.
 The charioteer has lost many features, including his chariot and his left arm, but he stands as a tribute to athletic art of antiquity.